-In the fall 2017, I taught a session at the Oregon Program Evaluation Network (OPEN) annual conference all about how to introduce and integrate program evaluation into a nonprofit’s ongoing work.
-The conversation was lively, and so many people had questions.
+But then, not long ago, I taught a session at the Oregon Program Evaluation Network (OPEN) annual conference.
+My topic was on how to introduce and integrate program evaluation into a nonprofit’s ongoing work.
+The conversation was lively, and the questions kept coming.
 And of course, one of those questions was That Question: did I have a book?

 For some reason, instead of shrugging this question off yet again, it struck me differently.
 Why NOT write a book?!

-Feeling inspired, I hunkered down and put down my first draft thinking about what this book could be.
+Feeling inspired, I hunkered down and put together my first draft, thinking about what this book could be.
 I decided to focus on the core of all program evaluation work: how to write an evaluation plan.
-Painstakingly, I outlined my tried-and-true method of how to get from concept to a full-blown plan that an organization can then take and run with.
+Painstakingly, I outlined my tried-and-true method of getting from concept to a full-blown plan that an organization can then take and run with.

-After a year, I had something I was ready to share.
+After a year, I had something I was ready to share and quickly found a publisher.
 I was equally proud, excited, and nervous.
-I started asking friends and colleagues for ideas about where to take this first draft.

 The good news?
-People liked it!
+They liked it!
 The scary news?
 They wanted MORE.

-They wanted me to expand the book to include not only creating the evaluation plan, but also how to go about implementing it.
+They wanted me to expand the book to include creating the evaluation plan and how to go about implementing it.

 For the next six months, I dug deep.
-The book grew to address all steps of program evaluation — including creating an evaluation plan, determining the best methodologies to collect data, best practices for creating surveys, guides for managing program data, writing and designing compelling reports, and how to use data to improve programs over time.
+The book grew to address all program evaluation steps: creating an evaluation plan, determining the best methodologies to collect data, best practices for creating surveys, guides for managing program data, writing and designing compelling reports, and how to use data to improve programs over time.

-Those six months were tough – I admit feeling a bit chained to my computer, wordsmithing each paragraph, reworking the table of contents, and writing and rewriting whole chapters.
+Those six months were tough.
+I admit feeling a bit chained to my computer while I wordsmithed each paragraph and wrote and rewrote whole chapters.

-Fast forward to today, August 2020… and I’m proud to say that my book is finally DONE.
+I’m proud to say that my book is finally DONE.
 I’m not going to pretend that it was an easy journey.
-That it hasn’t challenged me – in both fun and terrible ways.
-Writing a book is as hard and frustrating as everyone says it is — but it is also truly a joyful, exhilarating, and incredible experience.
+That it hasn’t challenged me — in both fun and terrible ways.
+Writing a book is as hard and frustrating as everyone says it is.
+But it is also truly a joyful, exhilarating, and incredible experience.

-The thing I love about my program evaluation work is taking an organization from confused, overwhelmed, and resistant… to recognizing the value in the process and confidently going forward with a plan to collect and share data.
+I love that my program evaluation work helps take an organization from confused, overwhelmed, and resistant… to recognizing the value in the process and confidently going forward with a plan to collect and share data.

-My sincere hope is that my book will do just that.
-That it will serve as a guide to help nonprofit professionals dip their toe into the incredible world of program evaluation, and teach them that not only can they DO nonprofit evaluation, but that they SHOULD.
-And not just because some funder tells you to… but because at the end of the day, nonprofit professionals want to KNOW that their programs are having the positive impact on the communities they love and serve.
+My sincere hope is that my book will help even more organizations do just that.
+That it will serve as a guide to help nonprofit professionals dip their toe into the incredible world of program evaluation and teach them that not only can they DO nonprofit evaluation, but that they SHOULD.
+And not just because some funder tells you to… but because at the end of the day, nonprofit professionals want to KNOW that their programs positively impact the communities they love and serve.

 Chari accurately captured the fundamental goals and mission of our organization and transformed our input into a clear evaluation process that helps us assess the impact of our programs on the lives of the families that we serve.
 Now we have an amazing way to measure the physical, emotional, and mental effects of our programs and to guide change, ensuring that we are delivering services in the most effective way possible.Brandi Tuck, Executive Director, Portland Homeless Family Solutions